Copula (statistics): Quantitative finance

 The Clayton canonical vine copula allows for the occurrence of extreme downside events and has been successfully applied in portfolio optimization and risk management applications.
 The model is able to reduce the effects of extreme downside correlations and produces improved statistical and economic performance compared to scalable elliptical dependence copulas such as the Gaussian and Student-t copula.

 Other models developed for risk management applications are panic copulas that are glued with market estimates of the marginal distributions to analyze the effects of panic regimes on the portfolio profit and loss distribution.
 Panic copulas are created by Monte Carlo simulation, mixed with a re-weighting of the probability of each scenario.

 As regards derivatives pricing, dependence modelling with copula functions is widely used in applications of financial risk assessment and actuarial analysis – for example in the pricing of collateralized debt obligations (CDOs).

-Some believe the methodology of applying the Gaussian copula to credit derivatives to be one of the reasons behind the global financial crisis of 2008–2009; see David X. Li § CDOs and Gaussian copula.
+Some believe the methodology of applying the Gaussian copula to credit derivatives to be one of the causes of the 2008 financial crisis; see David X. Li § CDOs and Gaussian copula.

 Despite this perception, there are documented attempts within the financial industry, occurring before the crisis, to address the limitations of the Gaussian copula and of copula functions more generally, specifically the lack of dependence dynamics.
 The Gaussian copula is lacking as it only allows for an elliptical dependence structure, as dependence is only modeled using the variance-covariance matrix.
 This methodology is limited such that it does not allow for dependence to evolve as the financial markets exhibit asymmetric dependence, whereby correlations across assets significantly increase during downturns compared to upturns.
 Therefore, modeling approaches using the Gaussian copula exhibit a poor representation of extreme events.

 There have been attempts to propose models rectifying some of the copula limitations.